 MLB is expected to improve Statcast and launch new stat categories with the intention of creating additional personalized viewing experiences based on where a fan is watching.
 What’s more, the company will try to automate various game notes including scorekeeping.
 But what is more impressive is the intention to leverage Amazon’s technology, particularly Amazon SageMaker, in predicting pitches through assessing the catcher, pitcher, situation, and batter.

-A recent press release also revealed that MLB also plans to utilize both Amazon Comprehend and SageMaker in building a language model that would develop analysis for live games, specifically in the style and tone of the most iconic announcers.
+A recent press release also revealed that MLB also plans to utilize both Amazon Comprehend and SageMaker in building a language model that would develop an analysis for live games, specifically in the style and tone of the most iconic announcers.
 This endeavor is geared towards capturing the unique broadcast spirit that baseball fans know and admire.

 Aside from that, Amazon Web Services also announced several new services for SageMaker that would enable users to deliver their machine-learning models to the ballpark while leveraging SageMaker’s performance.